gnguyendo/url_shortner/README.md

 sudo apt install sqite3
 ```

-## Instructions

 ## Starting Server
 ```
 flask -app app run
 ```

 ## Using Web Page
-- Entered URL can transform url to a shortened url and also takes in the shortened URL to display the original URL
+- Entering in a URL can transform url to a shortened url and also takes in the shortened URL to display the original URL